-- 2 Plug the printer power cord into an AC outlet.

-Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.
+- 2 Plug the printer power cord into an AC outlet. - Before using the printer, you may need to change the Printer settings in the Sony Notebook Setup software.

-Turn off your computer and the printer, unplug the AC adapter and the power cord before connecting the printer.
+Turn off the printer, unplug the AC adapter and the power cord before connecting the printer.